Evaluation for Bariatric Surgery

 You will need some exams and tests.
 These are to make sure you are healthy enough for the surgery and recovery.
 You may need tests such as:

-Blood tests to check for anemia, infection, hormone levels, and kidney function
+Blood tests.
+These are done to check for anemia, infection, hormone levels, and kidney function.

-Chest X-ray, to help make sure your heart and lungs are healthy
+Chest X-ray.
+This is done to help make sure your heart and lungs are healthy.

-Echocardiogram, if more information about your heart is needed
+Echocardiogram.
+This is done if more information about your heart is needed.

-Pulmonary function tests, to see of your lungs are healthy
+Pulmonary function tests.
+These are done to see if your lungs are healthy.

 Having realistic weight loss goals